 In these cases, businesses that don’t understand their return on deployed capital (RDC) aren’t tracking critical key performance indicators (KPIs) against their respective sales goals.
 Some of the most common KPIs I emphasize to any C-Suite executives often include cost per opportunity (CPO), cost per lead (CPL), and customer acquisition cost (CAC).
 Fundamentally, you should be generating at least a 3x return on your RDC on a year-over-year basis.
 Organizations that fall short of this industry benchmark are likely deploying capital inefficiently, have underperforming sales and marketing teams, or a combination of the two.

 To truly elevate your demand gen efforts, you must have insight into your RDC for both direct and indirect activities to ensure you’re generating a greater return than you’re investing in these channels.
 Otherwise, your organization will continue to operate as a rudderless ship sailing aimlessly toward long-term goals that won’t be reached.

-If you think you need to take a closer look at how direct and indirect activities are impacting your sales and marketing programs, please click below to request a consultation.
+If you think you need to take a closer look at how direct and indirect activities are impacting your sales and marketing programs, please request a consultation.